HackTricks-wiki/hacktricks/forensics/basic-forensic-methodology/partitions-file-systems-carving/ntfs.md

   * Real size
   * [File reference](https://flatcap.org/linux-ntfs/ntfs/concepts/file\_reference.html) to the parent directory.
 * [$Data](https://flatcap.org/linux-ntfs/ntfs/attributes/data.html) (among others):
   * Contains the file's data or the indication of the sectors where the data resides.
-In the following example the attribute data is not resident so the attribute gives information about the sectors where the data resides.
+In the following example, the attribute data is not resident so the attribute gives information about the sectors where the data resides.

 ![](<../../../.gitbook/assets/image (507) (1).png>)